JiveIO/gFly/README.md

 **Laravel inspired web framework written in Go**

-Built on top of [FastHttp - the fastest HTTP engine](https://github.com/valyala/fasthttp), [FluentSQL - flexible and powerful SQL builder](https://github.com/jiveio/fluentsql) and [Fluent Model - flexible and powerful Data-Access Layer](https://github.com/jiveio/fluentmodel) for Go.
+Built on top of [FastHttp - the fastest HTTP engine](https://github.com/valyala/fasthttp), [FluentSQL - flexible and powerful SQL builder](https://github.com/jiveio/fluentsql) and [FluentModel - flexible and powerful Data-Access Layer](https://github.com/jiveio/fluentmodel) for Go.
 Quick development with zero memory allocation and high performance.
 Very simple and easy to use.

 # Tour of gFly